Showing posts with label PacMan. Show all posts

 The CryptO'pinion?

-PacMania was a good game and decent conversion that is both impressive and enjoyable.
-However, having said that Samuel has completely blown away the original with his upgrade and transformed our yellow friend for the 21st-century retro gamer.
+Okay, the original PacMania was a good game and a decent conversion - I don't want to appear negative about it whatsoever.
+Having said that, Samuel has completely blown away the original game with his upgrade!
+It has transformed our yellow friend for the 21st-century retro gamer.
 It's impossible not to be impressed by Samuel's dedication and hard work.

-Downloads are available on Atari-Forum! and here's another video I recorded.
+Downloads are on Atari-Forum! (another video I recorded)

 Monday, November 10, 2014